philipayates/floods/README.md

   - The program `RLLgev.R` produces two components:
     - `parm.est` which for each flood year produces parameter estimates for the robust local likelihood model as well as estimates for the 99<sup>th</sup> percentile, mean, and median
     - `wts` which contains the robust weights for each observation used in a flood year's robust local likelihood model; each **column** represents a flood year
+  - The program `RLLqsd.R` produces the standard error estimate for the 99<sup>th</sup> percentile for a specific flood year.
+This program uses the program `RLL.sandwich.mat.R`.